How did people survive castle sieges

 Attack

-The most obvious siege ending tactic is simply to storm the castle, but the whole reason a siege will begin in the first place is because this isn’t possible, at least not at first.
+The most obvious siege-ending tactic is simply to storm the castle, but the whole reason a siege will begin in the first place is that this isn’t possible, at least not at first.
 At the siege of Masada in 73 AD, the Romans tried to attack the impregnable fortress held by the Israelites but found it impossible, so they spent the next few months building a giant earth ramp all the way to the top of the walls.
-The longer a siege goes on, the more capabilities the attacks could gain, but it also works both ways.
-Sieges only work if there isn’t another army belonging to the defending force out there, because an army spread out thinly around a castle would be an easy target to the defenders allies.
+The longer a siege goes on, the more capabilities the attackers could gain, but it also works both ways.
+Sieges only work if there isn’t another army belonging to the defending force out there because an army spread out thinly around a castle would be an easy target to the defender’s allies.

 (The fortress of Masada, complete with the earth ramp built by the Romans close to 2,000 years ago)